jguamie/system-design/notes/transactions.md

 The simplest way to implement serializable isolation is to remove concurrency entirely.
 That is, to execute each transaction one at a time, in serial order, on a single thread.
 Multi-threaded concurrency was considered essential for good performance but cheaper, large-sized RAM has made single-threaded execution possible.
 Today, it is feasible to keep an entire active dataset in memory.
 Transactions in memory execute much faster than from disk.
 Redis uses this approach.
 As throughput is limited to a single CPU core, transactions need to be structured differently to make the most of that single thread.

 Partitioning data across multiple nodes can allow scaling to multiple CPU cores but require either:
-1. Transactions to only read and write data from a single partition so that cross-parition coordination will not be necessary.
+1. Transactions to only read and write data from a single partition so that cross-partition coordination will not be necessary.
 1. The database to coordinate transactions across all partitions that the transaction touches.

 Key-value data can be partitioned easily.
 Data with multiple secondary indexes will require a lot of cross-partition coordination.